 EU-Africa relations: Time for a reset?

-Africa and Europe are interconnected by close geographical, business, historical ties.
+Africa and Europe are interconnected by close geographical, business and historical ties.
 After years during which it received less attention, Africa now tops the European Union political agenda.

 The upcoming EU-ACP talks, starting in September 2018 on a successor to the 2000 Cotonou Agreement, are the opportunity to reset the EU-Africa relationship and tackle a series of issues relevant to all partners.